 Close Proximity for the Win

 Place your filing cabinet/drawer near where you sort papers.
 Most often I handle papers at my desk.
-My filing drawer is within arm’s reach, so it’s easy for me to open mail or go through my inbox and file papers immediately after I finish reviewing them.
+My filing drawer is within arm’s reach, so it’s easy for me to open mail (that made it through the barriers) or go through my inbox and file papers immediately after I finish reviewing them.

 My Tickler File is on the floor behind my desk, so it’s also within arm’s reach if a paper needs to be filed in the Tickler instead of my regular files.